 The award itself was designed by Fred Bear with assistance from Chuck Kroll.
 Bear owned a few pieces of some very fine, select grade rosewood which were nearly perfect in color, grain and texture.
 This wood was donated to the Club to serve as plaques for what was to become bowhunting’s most rare and distinctive award.
 Next, specially made obsidian spear points were fashioned by Jim Ramsey of Lincoln, New Mexico, undoubtedly a master at this ancient art.
 These had-chipped points, mounted on each rosewood plaque along with an engraved metal plate, complete the treasured Ishi Award.

-To date, only twenty of the special bowhunting awards have been presented.
+To date, only twenty one of the special bowhunting awards have been presented.
 The first Ishi Award, presented in 1964, was for the tremendous non-typical whitetail deer bagged by Del Austin.
-This trophy from Hall County, Nebraska, not only set a new Pope & Young World's Record, but ranked as the second largest non-typical whitetail ever recorded, a distinction it still claims at this writing.
+This trophy from Hall County, Nebraska, set a new Pope & Young World's Record at that time.